RolandPheasant/TailBlazer/README.md

  - Filter lines on regex
  - Find in file
  - Store recent files and folders
- - Auto tail or scroll mode
- - Don't like green, then choose your own colour
+ - Don't like green?
+Choose your own colour

 ## Future feature list (Folder tail)